 Early treatment for heart failure typically involves lifestyle changes, such as losing excess weight and eating a heart-healthy diet, and medications to treat the underlying causes and manage symptoms.

 In more severe cases, some people may develop arrhythmias, or irregular heart beats.
 For these patients, more advanced treatment options, including the placement of pacing and defibrillating devices, may be recommended.

-On staff at Baptist Cardiovascular Services are cardiologists who are board certified in electrophysiology, a subsection of cardiology focusing on treating heart arrhythmias.
+On staff at Baptist Heart are cardiologists who are board certified in electrophysiology, a subsection of cardiology focusing on treating heart arrhythmias.
 For the care of patients diagnosed with arrhythmias (irregular heart beats) or heart failure, Baptist provides a variety of treatment options.
 These range from advanced electrophysiology for the placement of pacemakers and defibrillators to highly specialized intracardiac (within the heart) procedures.

 Source: National Heart Lung and Blood Institute